 2. A minimum cumulative GPA of 3.0 (4.0 scale)

-4. Meet with a department adviser to review all college transcripts to determine eligibility prior to applying to the program.
-(Please e-mail Ellen Friedland to schedule an appointment.
+3. Meeting with a department advisor to review college transcripts to determine eligibility prior to applying to the program.

 c.
 Two years of high school or two semesters of college study in one foreign language (high school transcript should be submitted with application).